 Absolutely.
 Hidden Door believes in fair pay for artists and we pay all our artists, performers and contributors, according to industry standard rates.
 Over the years the funding grants we have received have been ring-fenced for this purpose.

-In addition to pounding the streets looking for potential places, we have worked with both developers and the City of Edinburgh Council to help identify suitable venues.
+In addition to pounding the streets looking for potential places, we work with local communities, organisations, developers and the City of Edinburgh Council to identify suitable venues.
 Our vision is to use the fabric of the city creatively, for artists, producers and audiences alike.
 We celebrate the lives of buildings for the time we get access to them.

-The many volunteers that make Hidden Door happen have a variety of different roles and responsibilities and the festival simply wouldn’t exist without their generosity, enthusiasm and expertise, be they part of the organising team, helping to set up the venues or stewards.
+The many volunteers that make Hidden Door happen have a variety of different roles and responsibilities and the festival simply wouldn’t exist without their generosity, enthusiasm and expertise.

 We support everyone involved where we can, providing opportunities to gain experience in new areas, training, free access to the festival, food and drink and job references.
 Find out how to volunteer here.